spacemeshos/testnet-guide/dict.md

 Smeshing rewards are always sent to a specific wallet account.
 For this release of the Spacemesh App, this account is automatically set by the App for you when you [set up Smeshing](guide/setup.md) on your first App session.

 ## Smesh (SMH)
 The name of the Spacemesh cryptocurrency for the Spacemesh Testnets.
 One Smesh equals one billion (10^9) Smidges.
 The App enables you to send and receive Smesh.
-See [About Smesh and Smidge](coins.md) for more units.

 ## Smesher
 Smesher is the software package that maintains and updates the Spacemesh decentralized ledger according to the Spacemesh protocol.
 Smeshers form a p2p network by communicating with each other over the Internet.